yesnik/linux-guides/files.md

 ## Directories

 - `mkdir -p mysite/logs/info` - create folder `info` with all *parent* directories: `mysite` and `logs`
+- `ls -d */` - list only directories in the current directory

 ## Files info